DataCurationNetwork/data-primers/SAS Data Curation Primer/SAS-data-curation-primer.md

 - Step-by-step instructions for reviewing a SAS data set using downloaded SAS files (i.e., SAS codes, data files, etc.)
 - Tips and techniques for looking at SAS data files
-- Step-by-step instructions for exploring a SAS data set
+- Step-by-step instructions for exploring a SAS data set<sup>4</sup>
   - Summarizing Data with PROC CONTENTS:
   - Viewing a data set using the Viewtable Window or Printing a data set to the Output Window with PROC PRINT
   - Check frequencies and missing values using PROC FREQ
 - Reading data into SAS tutorial (video)

+<p  id="note1"><sup>4</sup> Kent State University Libraries.
+(2017, May 22).
+SAS tutorials: Subsetting and splitting data sets.
+Retrieved from http://libguides.library.kent.edu/SAS/SubsetData. </p>

 # Software for Viewing or Analyzing Data